Before the Exchange

 Erasmus+ exchange

-If you are going on exchange via the Erasmus+ programme you need to complete two steps before the grant can be paid to you.
+If you are going on exchange via the Erasmus+ programme you need to complete one obligatory step before the grant can be paid to you:

-• OLS language test: Complete the Erasmus+ OLS (Online Linguistic Support) language test to assess your language skill (usually in English).
-The invitation to the test is sent in November/June from the OLS-system.
+- OLS language test: Complete the Erasmus+ OLS (Online Linguistic Support) language test to assess your language skill (usually in English).
+Information about the test is sent per e-mail in November/June.

 Other grants